 Because of its lofty build, side sleepers are going to be most compatible with the TEMPUR-Cloud Breeze.
 But the brand makes a range of pillows for all sleeping positions, so be sure to check out our full Tempur-Pedic pillows review to find the one that best meets your needs.

 Or read our full TEMPUR-Cloud Breeze Dual Cooling pillow review to dive deeper on this specific Tempur-Pedic pillow.

 Perfect For: Side sleepers who run hot!

 The TEMPUR-Cloud Breeze Dual Cooling Pillow provides the great body-contouring memory foam feel that Tempur-Pedic is known for.
-It's also a great choice for the back sleepers out there!
+It's also a great choice for the side sleepers out there.

 Best Memory Foam Pillow for Side Sleepers

 Layla Kapok Pillow